 The students and faculty in the Second Language Studies Program can, and are encouraged to, work in robust laboratory environments that are directed by faculty and sponsored through external grants, the Second Language Studies Program, the Department of Linguistics and Languages, and the College of Arts and Letters.
-The two labs are dedicated to specific research lines that are specialties of the faculty who direct the labs, but other research, and in particular cross-lab work, is strongly supported and encouraged as well.
+The labs are dedicated to specific research lines that are specialties of the faculty who direct the labs, but other research, and in particular cross-lab work, is strongly supported and encouraged as well.

 Additionally, in Wells Hall, where the SLS Program is located, applied linguists and second language acquisition researchers can reserve Mac or PC labs, plus take advantage of the resources for data collection through CeLTA.
 Students can reserve classrooms and laboratories across campus for research purposes.
 Click below for more information on the labs.